edgio-docs/edgio-docs/guides/layer0_migration_v4.md

 ## Edge links will change automatically

 Once you deploy the new version of Layer0, your Edge links will change to have the format `*.layer0-limelight.link`.
 Your current edge links will switch to the new format on the next deployment for that environment.
-Old edge links will continue to work even after the first deployment.
+Old edge links may continue to work correctly for a while but they are considered deprecated and will be turned off without further notice.
 Permalinks will remain `*.free.layer0-perma.link`.

 ## DNS will need updating for custom domains